quiet-node/hiero-consensus-node/platform-sdk/docs/core/gossip/rpc/rpc-gossip.md

 ## Previous solution

-Network communication based on dynamic negotiation of one of 3 protocols (Heartbeat/Ping, Sync, Reconnect), each of them hogging socket till it is finished with current task.
-Implemented using ad-hoc byte sequences.
+The previous network communication strategy was based on dynamic negotiation of one of 3 protocols (Heartbeat/Ping, Sync, Reconnect).
+Each of them hogged the socket until it was finished with current task.
+It was implemented using ad-hoc byte sequences.

 <img src="rpc-gossip-OldNetwork.drawio.png"/>